aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/managing-page-breaks/_index.md

 ### **Adding Page Breaks**

-To add a page break in a worksheet, insert vertical and horizontal page breaks at the specified cell by calling the [**HorizontalPageBreakCollection.add()**](https://reference.aspose.com/cells/nodejs-cpp/horizontalpagebreakcollection/methods/add) and [**VerticalPageBreakCollection.add()**](https://reference.aspose.com/cells/nodejs-cpp/verticalpagebreakcollection/methods/add) methods.
+To add a page break in a worksheet, insert vertical and horizontal page breaks at the specified cell by calling the [**HorizontalPageBreakCollection.add(number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/horizontalpagebreakcollection/#add-number-number-number-) and [**VerticalPageBreakCollection.add(number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/verticalpagebreakcollection/#add-number-number-number-) methods.
 Each **add** method takes the name of the cell where the break should be added.

 ```javascript
 const path = require("path");